 The Oregon New Venture Championship (NVC) is one of the original and most highly-regarded six-round graduate student business competitions.
 NVC strives to develop skilled and knowledgeable entrepreneurial leaders.
 Its core mission is to educate, inspire, and empower future entrepreneurs.

-After three days of competition, the Lundquist College of Business is pleased to announce this year’s winners.
+After three days of competition from April 11-13, 2019, in Portland, Oregon, the Lundquist College of Business is pleased to announce this year's winners.
 These competitors have survived tests of skill and of conviction, worked past obstacles, found within themselves the spirit of innovation and growth that drives them ever forward.
-They’re ready to go out and change the world.
+They're ready to go out and change the world.

 The 2019 New Venture Champion and winner of the Reinmuth Cup is Cohesys, whose team consists of students from both Western University and the University of Toronto.
 They will receive $20,000 to launch their venture.
 Cohesys has developed a novel product for facial fracture stabilization called BoneTape, an easy-to-use, flexible, low-profile, biocompatible, and bioresorbable system for the alignment and stabilization of craniomaxillofacial (CMF) fractures to the midface and cranium.